PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed "'Player' is on the Knife" notifications on Gun Game only being sent to the player that is now on the knife

 - Potentially fixed the wrong player receiving the win on Gun Game

+- Fixed PPSH not having ammo loaded on first deploy